Paris – on two wheels

 Paris – Snails rails and peds

-Posted by jerry on June 13th, 2007 — Posted in Journal, Travel
+Posted by Jerry on June 13th, 2007 — Posted in Journal, Travel

 What is Paris?
 My guess is it’s more Amelie than Da Vinci Code – at least in Spring.
 In this city I’ve seen more kisses per square km than any other.
 The art Nouveau apartment buildings are lit by window boxes bursting with flowers.
 The narrow cobbled side streets reveal Smart cars parked like shopping trolleys and the pavements are packed with scooters and mopeds.
 Every corner has a cafe filled with the aroma of fresh baguettes, coffee, cigarettes and the sound of people talking like a bite of chocolate just melted down their throat.